-The Fund pays each independent trustee an annual fee of \$5,000 in the form of shares of the Fund payable annually in connection with their service on the Board.
+For the fiscal year ended December 31, 2024, the Fund paid each independent trustee an annual fee of \$10,000 in the form of shares of the Fund payable annually in connection with their service on the Board.
 In addition, the Fund will reimburse the independent trustees for all expenses incurred in connection with their service on the Board, including expenses associated with attending Board meetings in person.
 In addition, we purchase trustees' and officers' liability insurance on behalf of our trustees and officers.
+Effective for the fiscal year ending December 31, 2025, the Fund will pay each independent trustee an annual fee of \$25,000 in the form of shares of the Fund.

 We do not pay compensation to our trustees who also serve in an executive officer or interested trustee capacity.

-For the fiscal year ended December 31, 2022, the trustees were compensated as follows:
+For the fiscal year ended December 31, 2024, the trustees were compensated as follows:

-Name Com ggregate pensation om Fund Pension or Retirement Benefits Accrued as Part of Fund Expenses Estimated Annual Benefits Upon Retirement 1 Total compensation from Fund and Fund Complex Paid to Trustees Robert K. Grunewald \$ 0 None None \$ 0 Marshall H. Durston \$ 5,000 None None \$ 10,000 R. Scott Coolidge \$ 5,000 None None \$ 10,000
+Name Pension or Retirement Aggregate Benefits Accrued Compensation as Part of Fund from Fund Expenses Estimated Annual Benefits Upon Retirement Compensation from Fund and Fund Complex Paid to Trustees Robert K. Grunewald \$ 0 None None \$ 0 Marshall H. Durston \$ 10,000 None None \$ 30,000 R. Scott Coolidge \$ 10,000 None None \$ 30,000